 Depending on the nature of the property the structural works required to open the kitchen into the other rooms of the house can be expensive and complicated to undertake.
 Some older properties are simply not suitable.
 And much depends on the actual layout of the building.
-However there are simpler alternatives which are explored in the next section.
+However, there are simpler alternatives that are explored in the next section.

 Firstly let’s consider the combination of different rooms that would normally be separated in a more traditional home layout into an open plan.
 Kitchen and dining, kitchen and living room as well as kitchen and garden.

-Where possible the entire ground floor of a house or in other words the more public areas of the home can be combined into a single open plan space.
-The integration of kitchen and living room has practical advantages especially for young families.
-And for smaller houses it is a simple way to magnify the sensation of space.
-Defining separate zones within the open plan concept is a great way to help differentiate the space and allow different uses to happen simultaneously.
+Where possible the entire ground floor of a house or in other words the more public areas of the home can be combined into a single open-plan space.
+The integration of the kitchen and living room has practical advantages, especially for young families.
+And for smaller houses, it is a simple way to magnify the sensation of space.
+Defining separate zones within the open-plan concept is a great way to help differentiate the space and allow different uses to happen simultaneously.
 As well as providing a solution to the question of how do you decorate a large open floor plan?
 Thus the kitchen per se might be defined by hard surfaces and a breakfast bar or low partition.
-While the living area should have warmer more cosy finishes which in turn hep with sound absorption.
-For young families ensuring sight lines between kitchen and play areas is an important consideration.
+While the living area should have warmer more cosy finishes which in turn help with sound absorption.
+For young families ensuring sightlines between kitchen and play areas is an important consideration.
 Adolescents on the other hand may require an element of privacy for a study/homework area within the open plan family room.

-Another option for anyone who wants to hedge their bets and keep the kitchen as a separate room but achieve the effect of the open plan kitchen is to use glass doors or sliding doors.
-These are the ideal way to connect with a dining room or living room.
-Folding double doors or sliding partitions with glass panels can be opened or closed but maintain a constant visual connection between living and kitchen areas.
-This addresses the problems of steam, condensation and kitchen odours as the different areas can be separated when the actual cooking is taking place.
+If you want to hedge your bets and keep the kitchen a separate room but still achieve the effect of an open kitchen, using glass doors or sliding doors is a smart move.
+These are ideal for creating a link to a dining room or living room.
+Bi-fold doors or sliding doors with glass panels can be opened or closed while maintaining a constant line of sight between the living and kitchen areas.
+This solves the problems of steam, condensation and kitchen odours, as the different areas can be separated when the actual cooking is taking place.